Isagog/API/README.md

-# Isagog API Client Generator
+# Isagog API

-Generate the client of the Isagog API.
+All the definitions and generators of the Isagog APIs.

-## Getting Started
+## Client Generation

 ### Requirements